tomli380576/algorithm-notes/Recursion: Divide & Conquer/max-sub-array.md

     // Increases only when currLeftSum is better bestLeftSum = -Infinity
-    // Always increases bc the subarray need to be contiguous currLeftSum = 0
+    // Always increases bc the sub-array need to be contiguous currLeftSum = 0

     // for loop must go this direction
-    // because the max middle sum could conatin both left and right for i = mid - 1 to low: currLeftSum += A[i]
+    // because the max middle sum could contain both left and right for i = mid - 1 to low: currLeftSum += A[i]
     	if currLeftSum > bestLeftSum: